-By design, the structures and businesses within Downtown are in close proximity to each other making it difficult to maintain minimum distances between cannabis businesses and sensitive uses.
+By design, the structures and businesses within Downtown are near each other making it difficult to maintain minimum distances between cannabis businesses and sensitive uses.
 Allowing flexibility in the minimum distance requirement between the subject business and the nearby sensitive uses would be warranted in this instance to ensure that the subject building, which has been vacant and dilapidated for years, will be cleaned up, improved and activated.
-Leading to positive impacts by attracting a local and regional clientele who would visit Jiva and patronize surrounding businesses.
+Leading to positive impacts by attracting a regional clientele who would visit Aunty Honeys and patronize surrounding businesses.
 As conditioned, staff believes that the alternative measures outlined in the Safety and Security Plan and the design measures to obscure views of the cannabis and cannabis products would assure public health and safety.

-NOW THEREFORE, BE IT RESOLVED that the City Council of the City of Hayward, based on the foregoing findings, hereby adopts Conditional Use Permit Application 201906312, subject to the attached conditions of approval (Exhibit A).
+NOW THEREFORE, BE IT RESOLVED that the City Council of the City of Hayward, based on the foregoing findings, hereby adopts Conditional Use Permit Application 201806127, subject to the attached conditions of approval (Exhibit I.a).